 The Second Circuit State Court of Appeal heard this claim on the merits and held that the district court did not abuse its discretion in sentencing me to eighty years at Hard Labor for a first violent crime in which no one was harmed.
 The 1985 initial post-conviction court dismissed this claim under LA.
-C.Cr.P. art 930.4 (A)' (Exhibit-F).
-Therefore, this claim is properly before this court under 2244 (d)(1)(A) and (2) 2254 (b)(1)(A) and 2254 (d)(1) and (2).
+C.Cr.P. art 930.4 (A).
+Therefore, this claim is properly before this court under 2244 (d)(1)(A) and (2); 2254 (b)(1)(A); and 2254 (d)(1) and (2).
 See Hodges v.
 Epps, 648 F. 3d 283, 287 (5th Cir.
 2011) (federal habeas review not precluded by procedural bar on due process claim because state court last addressed the claim on the merits without mentioning procedural bar).

-Finally, presumption of correctness is overcome because I have presented clear and convincing evidence that that the sentence is "excessive" and "cruel and unusual" because state court did not consider any mitigation factors in its reasons for the sentence.
+Finally, presumption of correctness is overcome because I have presented clear and convincing evidence that the sentence is "excessive" and "cruel and unusual" because state court did not consider any mitigation factors in its reasons for the sentence.
 See State v.
 Walker, 414, supra, and Taylor v.
 Maddox, 366 F. 3d 992, 1008 (9th Cir.
 2004) (presumption of correctness overcome by clear and convincing evidence of defects in fact finding process).
-The sentence handed down in this case is a violation of both the Louisiana Constitution and the Eighth Amendment of the United States Constitution.
+The sentence handed down in this case is a violation of both the Louisiana Constitution and the Eighth Amendment of the United States Constitution and based on false and misleading statements contained in the pre-sentence report as shown below with clear and convincing evidence.